denisa/semantic-tag-helper/README.md

 ## Summary

-GitHub action to help set a semantic tag, keeping major and minor tags current.
+GitHub Action to help set a semantic tag, keeping major and minor tags current.

 This action is inspired by GitHub:
 "We recommend creating releases using semantically versioned tags – for example, v1.1.3 –